Top 10 Techy Veterinary Pharmacology Resources

 |About the Author

-Dr. Caleb Frankel is an experienced emergency room veterinarian at the Veterinary Specialty & Emergency Center in greater Philadelphia, PA (USA) and Director of New Product Development at Brief Media.
-He is the founder of VMD Technology, a website devoted to leveraging technology to improve animal care worldwide.
-In his spare time, you can find him musing about unique uses for technology, collecting bow ties, playing or watching team sports, and spending time with his 5 sons (feline, canine, and humans).
+Dr. Caleb Frankel is an experienced emergency room veterinarian, author, speaker, and entrepreneur.
+He divides his time between two roles: emergency veterinarian at the Veterinary Specialty & Emergency Center in greater Philadelphia, PA (USA) and Director of New Product Development at Brief Media.
+He is also the founder of a new venture Instinct Science and the blog VMD Technology, two projects devoted to helping veterinary teams leverage technology in the pursuit of better animal health care.
+In his spare time, you can find him musing about unique uses for technology, collecting bow ties, and spending time with his 5 sons (feline, canine, and humans).
 Follow Dr. Frankel on Twitter @VMDtechnology.

 Have another pharmacology resource you think we missed?
 Share!
 Comment below or contact us.
 And for all the “techy” medical news you can handle, make sure you follow us on Twitter.